ethereum-attestation-service/eas-docs-site/docs/learn/schemas.md

 ## Why are Schemas important?
-Schemas are essential for creating and using attestations on EAS, as they provide a common format and structure for attestation data.
+Schemas are crucial for creating and using attestations on EAS because they provide a common format and structure for attestation data.
 This allows different attestations to be composed and verified in a trustless manner, enabling interoperability and composability between different attestation protocols and solutions.

-In addition, schemas enable users to easily create and verify attestations for any use case, from verifying a person's identity to proving ownership of an asset.
+In addition, schemas enable users to easily create and verify attestations for any use case, such as verifying a person's identity or proving ownership of an asset.
 This flexibility and simplicity make EAS a powerful tool for entrepreneurs and developers to build and use attestations for a wide range of applications.

 ## Use Cases
 By using EAS, developers can create custom schemas and use them to create attestations for any purpose.
 This makes it possible to create attestation solutions that are tailored to specific use cases and communities.